openplans/openblock-old/docs/install/demo_setup.rst

 included some example data for Boston, MA, and scraper scripts you can use to start with if you don't have all of your local data on hand yet.

-Set your DJANGO_SETTINGS_MODULE environment variable before you begin.
+Set your DJANGO_SETTINGS_MODULE environment variable before you begin:
-(If you are loading the data into a different project, set this variable accordingly -- e.g. ``myblock.settings`` instead of ``obdemo.settings``):

 .. code-block:: bash